mavryk-network/mavryk-protocol/docs/alpha/blocks_ops.rst

 - The ``Smart_rollup_publish`` operation is used to regularly declare what is the new state of a given smart rollup in a so-called “commitment”.
-To publish commitments, an implicit account has to own at least ꜩ 10,000, which are frozen as long as at least one of their commitments is disputable.
+To publish commitments, an implicit account has to own at least ṁ 10,000, which are frozen as long as at least one of their commitments is disputable.
 - The ``Smart_rollup_cement`` operation is used to cement a commitment, if the following requirements are met: it has been